Commonly Asked Questions

 It's possible some of your apps are not working with one another because your iPad or its apps are out of date.
 Please make sure your apps and iOS are updated to the latest versions.

 Some video issues are caused by something saved in your browser data.
-Try to clear your browsing data.
+Try clearing your browsing data.
 Please note clearing your browsing data will erase some of your settings for websites.
 Learn more about clearing your browsing data.

 Learning Support Questions